In this guide

 Q. How much can you put into an ISA?

 A. Each tax year, you get an ISA allowance which sets the maximum that can be saved within the tax-free wrapper from April to April.

 Use the maximum cash allowance only.
-For the current 2014/15 tax year, you can put £5,760 into a cash ISA, leaving £5,760 available to fill with investments (though you obviously don't have to use this).
+For the current 2014/15 tax year, you can put £5,940 into a cash ISA, leaving £5,940 available to fill with investments (though you obviously don't have to use this).
 From 1 July it increases to £15,000 (see below).

 Use it all for investing.
-You are allowed to invest up to £11,520 this tax year.
-However, this leaves no room for tax-free cash savings.
+You're allowed to invest up to £11,880 this tax year, although this leaves no room for tax-free cash savings.
 From 1 July it rises to £15,000 (see below).